ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: 3.17.0 <br>
 **Note:**
+- Sh is a shell for running commands, so executing sh with sudo prompts you to a root shell.
+This means all commands in that shell are executed as root.
+Interactive shell helps you decide which things to install & which things to not as root.
 - Cmake can also be installed using "snap" package manager.
 Just type in a terminal:
 ```
 sudo snap install cmake